feelingnothing/DSharpPlus.Menus/README.md

 ### Regular Menus

-To use simple auto-generated menus use provided `Menus.Entities.Menu` class
+To use simple auto-generated menus use provided `Menu` class

 ```c#
 class MyMenu : Menu